nhsuk/nhsuk-frontend/packages/components/pagination/README.md

 To discuss or contribute to this component, visit the [GitHub issue for this component](https://github.com/nhsuk/nhsuk-frontend/issues/174).

+## Guidance

+Find out more about the pagination component and when to use it in the [NHS digital service manual](https://beta.nhs.uk/service-manual/styles-components-patterns/pagination).

 ## Quick start examples

 ### Pagination